-Marijuana and driving laws in Michigan prohibit operating a vehicle under the influence, consuming while operating a vehicle, smoking in passenger compartment; unknown if exception to ‘any amount’ law for recreational marijuana
+In Michigan, the marijuana and driving laws prohibit operating a vehicle under the influence, consuming while operating a vehicle, smoking in passenger compartment; unknown if exception to ‘any amount’ law for recreational marijuana

 Today I want to review what drivers need to know about the marijuana and driving laws in Michigan.